Ringmast4r/SecKC-MHN-Globe/README.md

 ## Features

-- **3D ASCII Globe**: Real-time rotating Earth visualization in your terminal
+- **3D ASCII Globe**: Rotating Earth visualization in your terminal
-- **Live Attack Visualization**: Red asterisks mark attack source locations on the globe
+- **Live Attack Visualization**: Red asterisks mark (approximate) attack source locations on the globe
 - **HPFeeds Integration**: Connect to honeypot data feeds for real-time threat intelligence
+- **IP/Username/Password**: If a login is detected from an IP, the username and password is displayed
+- **SSH/Telnet Probes**: Connection attempts without login are displayed as connection:[ssh|telnet]
 - **Geographic Mapping**: IP geolocation with MaxMind GeoLite2 database
 - **Mock Data Fallback**: Generates simulated data when HPFeeds is unavailable
 - **Responsive Design**: Adapts to terminal size with optimized layout
 - **Debug Logging**: Comprehensive logging for troubleshooting and analysis
+- **Status Indicators**: + or ! indicates whether HPFeeds and GeoIP are properly configured and working

 ## Build